mpkondrashin/cdemo/containerized_file_security/README.md

 cd cdemo/containerized_file_security
 ./prepare_demo.sh <registration token>
 ```
-If registration token is not provided, it will be asked interactively.
+If a registration token is not provided, it will be requested interactively.

 Wait for the script to finish.
 It can take up to 10 minutes or more.

 ## Verify

-Check prepare_demo.log file for the following final line:
+Check the ```prepare_demo.log``` file for the following final line:

 ```
 Demo Setup Completed
 ```